 A natural way of representing branching code is a tree.
 Indeed, the model proposed by Baruah (1998b) is a tree representing job releases and their minimum interrelease separation times.
 We show an example in Figure 7(a).
-Formally, a Recurring Branching (RB) task T is a directed tree G(T) = (V, E) in which, as for digraphs in DRT tasks, each vertex $v \in V$ represents a type of job to be released and each edge $(u, v) \in E$ the minimum inter-release separation times.
-They have labels $\langle e(v), d(v) \rangle$ and p(u, v) as before.
-In addition to the tree, each leaf u has a separation time $p(u, v{root})$ to the root vertex $v{root}$ in order to model that the behavior recurs after each traversal of the tree.
+Formally, a Recurring Branching (RB) task T is a directed tree G(T) = (V, E) in which each vertex $v \in V$ represents a type of job to be released and each edge $(u, v) \in E$ the minimum interrelease separation times.
+They have labels $\langle e(v), d(v) \rangle$ and p(u, v), specifying WCET, deadline and inter-release separation time parameters, respectively.
+In addition to the tree, each leaf u has a separation time $p(u, v{root})$ to the root vertex v{root} in order to model that the behavior recurs after each traversal of the tree.